sean9keenan/serverless-go-build/README.md

 A Serverless v1.x plugin to making building Go easy!

 Use your serverless.yml file as your build script, allowing specifying public functions or .go files as your entry points.
-Also can starting up serverless plugins before running tests, and of course properly packages the built binary for upload (by default even individually packages each binary for increased performance!).
+Also can start other serverless plugins before running tests, and of course properly packages the built binary for upload (by default even individually packages each binary for increased performance!).

 ## Features